When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 where $\mathbf{u}$ is the control signal and $\mathbf{p}$ is the WMR position. (\ref{dyn:Integrator}) models a generic omnidirectional robot.
 It is also a very popular model due to its simplicity, which eases the theoretical analyses.
-This allows analytical results to be derived with less effort than with the use of more elaborated dynamic models (at the expense of accuracy, however).
-To make (\ref{dyn:Integrator}) more realistic, while slightly increasing the complexity, we can bound the control signal as $\|\mathbf{u}\|_2\leq u_{max}$ or $\|\mathbf{u}\|_{\infty}\leq u_{max}$, etc.
+This allows analytical results to be derived with less effort than with the use of more elaborate dynamic models (at the expense of accuracy, however).

-Now, we discuss the order $n$ in the model (\ref{dyn:Integrator}).
+Next, we discuss the order $n$ in the model (\ref{dyn:Integrator}).
 If $n=1$, we obtain the {\it single integrator model}, which allows for abrupt velocity changes.
 This model can describe with some accuracy the WMR motion under any of the following conditions: (i) the WMR speed is constant or changes slowly; (ii) the WMR dynamics is fast enough to follow the input.
-For instance, in \cite{CATP2} the authors used this model to design trajectories, which were then tested experimentally on real WMRs.
+In \cite{CATP2}, the authors used this model to design trajectories, which were then tested experimentally on real WMRs.

 The model (\ref{dyn:Integrator}) with $n=2$, which is referred to as the {\it double integrator model}, limits the WMR acceleration.
 It is also a very common model in mobile robotics \cite{CATP3}, \cite{CATP7}.